 I was once asked in an interview what my ideal job was.
 I can’t remember what my actual reply was, because I was putting so much energy into *not* saying ‘I want to be Colin Sell’ (it wasn’t a job that would have involved playing the piano).

 I am a tenor, and have been for about ten years.
 My range is tiny: C3 (C below middle C) on a good day, but most days barely-audible D3, up to C5 (C above middle C).
-C5 is sometimes called the ‘tenor C’, because it is the upper limit of what tenors are required to sing in standard repertoire, although I must say I’m only rarely asked to sing as high as that.
+C5 is sometimes called the ‘tenor C’, because it is the upper limit of what tenors are required to sing in standard repertoire, although I must say I’m rarely asked to sing as high as that.
 I have sung with the same church choir for fourteen years, and the acceptance and joy I have found from doing so means everything to me.

 Some can sing; some can dance.
 I can make marmalade.